rileyle/UCGretina/README.md

     /ScanningTable/SetCloverZ <double> <unit>

 > Set the vertical shift of the Clover detector assembly.
-(This position corresponds to the distance between the upper surface of the brackets on the scanning table frame and the bottom surface of the coupler to the clover cart.)
+(This position corresponds to the vertical position of the Clover assembly relative to its lowest position, determined by the brackets on the scanning table frame.)

     /ScanningTable/SetCollimatorRadius <double> <unit>